NirvaCx/RadIceCream/README.md

 Inspired by BadIceCream by Nitrome<br>

 ## How to run
-Open terminal in game directory and type in the following:
+Open terminal from the game directory and type in the following:
 ```
 ./fpgrars-x86_64-pc-windows-msvc--unb.exe main.s
 ```